DrEmpiricism/Optimize-Offline/docs/Optimize-Offline-help.md

 ```

 ### -Additional
 Integrates user-specific content added to the "Content/Additional" directory into the image when enabled within the hashtable.
-The acceptable parameters for this hashtable are: Setup, Wallpaper, SystemLogo, LockScreen, RegistryTemplates, Unattend, Drivers and NetFx3.
+The acceptable parameters for this hashtable are: Setup, Wallpaper, SystemLogo, LockScreen, RegistryTemplates, LayoutModification, Unattend, Drivers and NetFx3.

 - **Setup**: Integrates Windows Setup files, scripts or content into the image.
 - **Wallpaper**: Integrates custom wallpaper into the image.
 - **SystemLogo**: Integrates a custom system logo into the image.
 - **LockScreen**: Converts and integrates a custom lockscreen into the image.
 - **RegistryTemplates**: Imports custom registry template (.reg) files into the registry hives of the image.
+- **LayoutModification**: Imports a custom LayoutModification.xml to provision the Start layout.
 - **Unattend**: Applies an answer file directly to the image.
 - **Drivers**: Injects driver packages into the image.
 - **NetFx3**: Integrates the .NET Framework 3 payload packages into the image and enables the NetFx3 optional feature.